KartikRaut09/Iris-Classifier-API-with-FastAPI/README.md

 This project demonstrates how to deploy a machine learning model using FastAPI.

 ## Features
-- Trains a RandomForestClassifier on the Iris dataset
+- Trains a `RandomForestClassifier` on the Iris dataset.
-- Serves predictions via a FastAPI-based REST API
+- Serves predictions via a FastAPI REST API.
+- Uses Swagger UI for easy API testing.
+- Supports real-time ML inference with validated JSON input.
 ## How to Run

 1. Install dependencies: